ITSupportClamC/clamc_yield_report/YieldCalculationIMA.md

 Field Name | Meaning
 -----------|---------
-Date | the date on which the interest accrued
+Date | the date
 LotID | the tax lot ID
-LotQuantity | quantity of the tax lot LotSumOfEndBalanceBook | accrued interest of the tax on the day
+LotQuantity | quantity of the tax lot LotSumOfEndBalanceBook | ending value of accrued interest of the tax on the day

 To calculate interest income of a tax lot during a period, we need two inputs: